Appendix D. Guidance for Bloggers

 Let People Know Who You Are

 Blogs succeed when visitors feel they have reached a trusted source of information.
-Let readers know who the blogger is from a professional standpoint, but do not release personal information that the general public shouldn't know, for example a home address or phone number.
+Let readers know who the blogger is from a professional standpoint.
+But do not release personal information that the general public shouldn't know, for example a home address or phone number.

 Be prepared to post content on a regular basis.
 This may mean daily or weekly, but at least every two weeks.
 Let readers know what the posting schedule is.
 Be realistic in preparing a schedule.
 It's always better to increase frequency over the life of a blog.
 If a blog remains idle for 60 days or more, GSA reserves the right to take it offline.

 Be prepared to make time and devote resources to moderating all comments that readers post.
 Read every comment.
-If you need time to research responses, tell your readers the time frame they can expect to receive your response.
+If you need time to research responses, tell your audience the time frame they can expect to receive your response.

 Invite guest contributors.
 This is a great way to enhance value without increasing workload.
 Announce who the guest contributors will be.